Best Of17 min read

 • Clearest pipeline UX on this entire list

-• Fast to set up — most teams are running in under a day
+• Fast to set up — most teams run within a day

-• Activity reminders actually change behavior (in a genuinely good way)
+• Activity reminders actually change behavior in a good way

 Cons:

-• No free plan, which is a real barrier for early-stage teams
+• No free plan, which is a barrier for early-stage teams

 • Marketing features require add-ons